joyofdata/bundestag/insights/keywords/readme.md

 ([tf-idf with augmented frequency](http://en.wikipedia.org/wiki/Tf–idf) - article on joyofdata.de with details is about to follow)

+Choose a session to see the Top-20 keywords and a selection of their context.

 session | term #1 | term #2 | term #3
 --- | --- | --- | ---
 [18-1](bt-18-1.md) | Vizepräsidentinnen | Jastimmen | Neinstimmen